 The Board of Tax Assessors website is maintained separately and independently from Dade County.
 The website contains additional information about taxes and exemptions.

-The Deadline to file homestead and agricultural exemptions for the 2021 tax year is April 1st.
+The Deadline to file homestead and agricultural exemptions is April first of each year.

 To qualify for any aged based exemptions, you must be that age by January 1st.